OdinZhang/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.zh.md

 * Windows - use the process name (i.e. `chrome.exe`).
 * Mac - use the bundle ID or the process name (i.e. `com.google.Chrome`).

->For Mac, you can find out the bundle ID or the process name of the app by viewing the respective request details in the Filtering log
+>For Mac, you can find out the bundle ID or the process name of the app by viewing the respective request details in the Filtering log.

-In the case of Android, use the apps' package names (i.e. `org.example.app`).
-In the case of Windows

 ##### `app` examples

-* `||baddomain.com^$app=org.example.app` — a rule to block requests that match the specified mask, and are sent from the `com.adguard.android` Android app.
+* `||baddomain.com^$app=org.example.app` — a rule to block requests that match the specified mask, and are sent from the `org.example.app` Android app.
 * `||baddomain.com^$app=org.example.app1|org.example.app2` — the same rule, but it works for both `org.example.app1` and `org.example.app2` apps.

 If you want the rule not to be applied to certain apps, start the app name with `~` sign.